jardix22/choko/readme.md

     npm install
     bower install

+  You also need to run bower install on the theme extension folder in order to download Bootswatch themes.

+    cd choko/applications/default/extensions/theme
+    bower install

   Now you can start the Choko server by going to the choko main folder and running it.

+    cd ../../../..
     node server.js

   You can also run it using the choko script like this: